rrelledge/redislabs-docs/content/rc/concepts/clustering.md

 ## Multi-key operations {#multikey-operations}

-Operations on multiple keys in a sharded Redis Cloud cluster are supported with the following limitations:
+Operations on multiple keys in a sharded Redis Enterprise Cloud cluster are supported with the following limitations:

 1. **Multi-key commands:** Redis offers several commands that accept